 I ate dinner a few hours later, treated once again at the Carrot Table.
 The entree was chicken with potatoes, green beans, and a big, chilled bottle of port with a flaky sweet dessert—“polem.”
 Brynn, not her father, served me.
 She looked amazing.
 She hurried here and there seemingly boundless with energy.

 She had a smile for everyone.
 I wasn’t special in that regard, and that disappointed me.
 I was hoping it was brighter for me, but as far as I could tell, it wasn’t.
 I was just another customer.

-I resolved not to get as drunk as I had the first night we met, dropped lots of coin on the table to pay for the meal and tip her, and walked back upstairs to my room without making a single attempt to chat up my pretty waitress.
+I resolved not to get as drunk as I had the first night, dropped lots of coin on the table to pay for the meal and tip her, and walked back upstairs to my room without making a single attempt to chat up my pretty waitress.